Part of our Databases MCP category.

 Stdio transport for a cloud-only service.
 Pinecone has no local component — everything runs in their cloud.
 Yet the MCP server requires local Node.js installation and stdio transport.
 This is an odd architectural choice.
 A remote MCP server at something like mcp.pinecone.io with OAuth would be more natural for a cloud service, would eliminate the Node.js dependency, and would match what Neon and Supabase have already built.

-56 GitHub stars — lowest adoption among official servers.
+64 GitHub stars — lowest adoption among official servers.
 Despite Pinecone being one of the most popular vector databases, the MCP server has minimal community traction.
-For comparison: Qdrant MCP has 1,300 stars, Chroma MCP has 515, even the community-built mcp-pinecone by sirmews has ~150 stars.
+For comparison: Qdrant MCP has 1,359 stars, Chroma MCP has 535.
+The community-built mcp-pinecone by sirmews had 149 stars but was archived in November 2025, leaving no maintained alternative.
 Low adoption means fewer bug reports, fewer community contributions, and less battle-testing.

-Three separate servers is confusing.
-The Developer MCP (this server), the Assistant MCP (for Pinecone Assistant), and the Claude Code Plugin are all separate repositories with different installation methods.
-Pinecone acknowledges they may merge them eventually, but today you need to choose between them — and the distinction between “Developer” and “Assistant” isn’t obvious from the names alone.
+Three separate integrations is confusing.
+The Developer MCP (this server), the Assistant MCP (for Pinecone Assistant), and now the Claude Code Plugin (February 2026) are all separate repositories with different installation methods and capabilities.
+The Claude Code Plugin actually overlaps significantly with this MCP server — both do index management and search — but the Plugin has a more polished UX with slash commands and follow-up context.
+Pinecone acknowledges they may merge the MCP servers eventually, but today you need to choose between three integration points.

 How It Compares